rust-lang/rfcs/text/0000-variadic-generics.md

 can be thought of in this way
 (for example, `(A, B, C)` is equivalent to `(A, ...(B, ...(C, ...())))`).

+When teaching this new syntax, it is important to note that the proposed system allows for more complicated matching than traditional `Cons`-lists.
+For example, it is possible to match on `(...Front, Last)` in addition to the familiar `(Head, ...Tail)`-style matching.

 The exact mechanisms used to teach this should be determined after getting more experience with how Rustaceans learn.
 After all, Rust users are a diverse crowd, so the "best" way to teach one person might not work as well for another.
 There